Justin Holland (politician): Career in public service

 In the primary election held on March 1, 2022, Holland won his party's nomination for the fourth consecutive time with 6,402 votes (69.9 percent), to his two opponents who collectively garnered 2,326 votes (25.4 percent) and 429 votes (4.7 percent) respectively.
-He will face Democrat nominee Graeson Lynskey in November 2022.
+He faced Democratic nominee Graeson Lynskey in November 2022, winning re-election.

+In May 2023, Holland was one of two Republicans on the House Committee on Community Safety for the 88th Legislature (along with Sam Harless), who voted to advance HB 2744 to the full House chamber.
+The bill, which was championed by relatives of those killed in the 2022 Robb Elementary School shooting in Uvalde, Texas, sought to raise the age to purchase certain semi-automatic weapons from 18 to 21.
+Holland's vote came just two days after eight people were killed in the 2023 shooting at an outlet mall in Allen, Texas.

 Personal life

-A sixth-generation Rockwall native, Holland graduated from Rockwall High School and Texas Tech University in Lubbock and then obtained a master's degree from Texas A&M University–Commerce in Commerce, Texas.
+A sixth-generation Rockwall native, Holland graduated from Rockwall High School and Texas Tech University in Lubbock and then obtained a Master of Science degree from Texas A&M University–Commerce in Commerce, Texas.

 He is a member of Rockwall Rotary International, a 2014 graduate of Leadership Rockwall, former vice president of the Heath Economic Development and Municipal Benefits Corporations, an endowed member of East Trinity Lodge #157, a member of the Rockwall Republican Men's Club, a former member of the City of Heath Special Events Board, a volunteer for Rockwall County Relay for Life, past director of the Rockwall Independent School District Education Foundation, and a volunteer for Rockwall County Helping Hands.
 Holland is a 32° Scottish Rite Mason and is a noble of the Hella Shrine in Garland, Texas; both being affiliated bodies of Freemasonry.

 Justin and his wife Neely have been married since 2008 and have two daughters.
 The Hollands are members of Lake Pointe Church, a large Southern Baptist congregation in Rockwall, Texas.